roemvaar/cs_notes/docs/linux_kernel/interrupts.md

 An IRQ is an interrupt request from a device.
 Currently they can come in over a pin, or over a packet.
 Several devices may be connected to the same pin thus sharing an IRQ.

 An IRQ number is a kernel identifier used to talk about a hardware interrupt service.
-Typically this is an index into the global irq_desc array, but except for what linux/interrupt.h implements the details are architecture specific.
+Typically this is an index into the global `irq_desc` array, but except for what Linux/interrupt.h implements the details are architecture specific.

 An IRQ number is an enumeration of the possible interrupt sources on a machine.
 Typically what is enumerated is the number of input pins on all of the interrupt controllers in the system.